LeanerCloud/AutoSpotting/STACKSETS.md

 autospotting lambda, so lambda regional resource is not created at all.

-In all other cases, only the resources related to the spot termination are created (the ones in regional_template: CW event, lambda and relative permissions), but to work they need the AutoSpottingLambda and LambdaRegionalExecutionRole Arns from the main stack.
+In all other cases, only the resources related to the spot termination are created (CW event, lambda and relative permissions), but to work they need the AutoSpottingLambda Arn from the main stack.

+We retrieve it automatically using CF Custom Resource and inline Lambda and add it as an additional key/value to the cloudwatch event input (InputTransformer).